tw329/CS634_midterm_project/README.md

 In algorithm.py there is the apriori algorithm.
 Allow users to enter the file they want and the mini support and the mini confidence.

-The result print out in the format:
+The result is showed in the Result.ipynb and the screenshots:

 item(s) -> item(s) sup: support conf: confidence